orignlkartik1/AI-Agent-Using-Python/README.md

 # AI-Agent-Using-Python
-An AI agent created using Python.
+An AI agent created using Python and with the integeration of Google's Gemini.